SantiagoSR-1/Machine-Learning-Algorithmic-Trading-Project-2/README.md

 ## Examples

-Test variables that were created using a one hot encoder instance:
+Test variables that were created using a one hot encoder instance
 ![Variables](Images/test_model_variables.PNG)

 Summary description of the test model